 A tutorial will help both you and your tutor to assess how far you have mastered the work assigned to you; it will help you to solve difficulties that have arisen in the course of that work, consolidate your understanding of the material, and it should offer guidance on future progress.
-The tutorial system is the most flexible method of teaching and the interaction between student and tutor is intended to make clear what the student already understands, and where the tutor can help by clarifying issues and encouraging further reflection.
+The tutorial system is the most flexible method of teaching.
+The interaction between student and tutor is intended to make clear what the student already understands, and allow the tutor to help the student further their understanding by clarifying issues and encouraging further reflection.
 In short, it forms the framework of your study.